software-engineering-at-home/content/channel/001-Topic-Overview-for-2021.md

 In the Team Building specialism I want to explore how individuals negotiate with others to form a common goal.
 What brings people together?
 What inspires them to action?
 What gets people out of bed in the morning?
 What distractions do people face?
 Team building is an important aspect of supporting and maintaining large software systems.

+Key topics include:
-Key topics I want to explore include Vision and Goals, Quaterly Objectives and key results (OKRs), Strategy vs Tactics, Camaraderie / Comradery, Team Branding, Psychological Safety, Fun things, Team Health, Roles and responsibilities.
+- Vision and Goals, Quaterly Objectives and key results (OKRs),
+- Strategy vs Tactics, Camaraderie / Comradery,
+- Team Branding, Psychological Safety,
+- Fun things, Team Health, and Roles and responsibilities (RACIF).

 ---

 class: conclusion

 ## Where next?

+Thanks for watching / reading this far!

 - Like and Subscribe on Youtube: [Software Engineering at Home](https://www.youtube.com/channel/UCoGJPjY5_Fh222iTw3wRE-w)
 - Follow on Twitter: [@SoftwareAtHome](https://twitter.com/SoftwareAtHome)